 - In the Computer field in the Remote Desktop Connection window, type

 - Under the Local Devices and Resources section, check the boxes next to "Printers" and "Clipboard"

 Terminal Services Procedures

 - Software: The Remote Desktop Connection client software provided

 - Software: The campus Cisco VPN.
 Please see the instructions located here for information on obtaining, installing, and setting up the Cisco VPN.

 - Operating System Requirements: Many operating systems can be used

 to connect to the Haas Terminal Services, but Haas Computing Services only provides

-support for Windows XP Professional and Vista Enterprise Edition clients.
+support for Windows 7 and 8 Professional or Enterprise editon clients.